gradle/gradle/design-docs/unified-configuration-and-task-model.md

 The rule source must be able to bind to the outer scope.
 For example…

-    tasks.named("assemble", new Object() {
+    @RuleSource
+    class AssembleTaskRules {
         void dependOnBinaries(Task assemble, BinaryContainer binaries) {…}
-    })
+    }

+    tasks.named("assemble", AssembleTaskRules)

 Here, the subject `assemble` is of the inner scope while the input `binaries` is of the outer scope.
 All by-path bindings will be interpreted relatively.
-By-type bindings are capable of binding to the outer scope, with the inner scope taking precedence.
+Input by-type bindings are only capable of binding to the outer scope.
-Subject bindings must be of the inner scope (otherwise we are back to anything-can-say-anything-about-anything).
+Subject by-type bindings must be of the inner scope (otherwise we are back to anything-can-say-anything-about-anything) and they can only bind to scope element and it's immediate children.

 For this story, no lifecycle alignment validation is specifically required beyond ensuring a `@Mutate` rule where the subject is a `ManagedMap` specifying a `@Mutate` rule for an item and that rule being executed when the item is needed.
 That is, robust alignment of lifecycle phases is out of scope.

 ### Test coverage

-1. Rule can successfully bind to inputs, which are only realised if rule is required
+1. ~~Rule can successfully bind to inputs, which are only realised if rule is required~~
-1. Rule input binding failure yields useful error message (including information about binding scope, to help debug bindings)
+1. ~~Rule input binding failure yields useful error message (including information about binding scope, to help debug bindings)~~
-1. Rule execution failure yields useful error message, allowing user to identify failed rule
+1. ~~Rule execution failure yields useful error message, allowing user to identify failed rule~~
-1. Mutate rule about container item added during container mutate rule executes and realises inputs when container item is needed.
+1. ~~Mutate rule about container item added during container mutate rule executes and realises inputs when container item is needed~~
-1. Rule source is subject to same blanket constraints as rule sources applied at project level, with error message helping user identify the faulty rule
+1. ~~Rule source is subject to same blanket constraints as rule sources applied at project level, with error message helping user identify the faulty rule~~
+1. ~~Subject by-type and by-path bindings are of inner scope~~
+1. ~~Subject can be bound to a child of the scope in which the rule is applied~~
+1. ~~Input by-path bindings are of inner scope~~
+1. ~~Input by-type bindings are of outer scope~~

 ## Model infrastructure performance is benchmarked